🎁 20% discount on all CARE services in May with code SPRING20. Profit now!

 2

-Detailed explanation of your results and how they reflect your symptoms
+Detailed review and step-by-step explanation of your results

 3

-The blood sample must be taken close to the day 21 of the menstrual cycle
+The blood sample must be taken around day 21 of the menstrual cycle

 Send us an e-mail